 A furnace is a more powerful heating system

-and is critical for certain colder climates.
-That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it seems, during heating season, a heat pump is designed to remove heat from the outside air and use it to warm the inside air.
-Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to work properly, but at extremely low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+and is critical for certain cooler climates.
+That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit.
+As odd as it may seem, during heating season, a heat pump is designed to pull heat from the outdoors and use it to heat the inside air.
+Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to work properly, but in exceptionally cold climates there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

 In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for specific northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+This is a wonderful alternative for specific northern areas, but more land must be available in order to install the essential piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.

-If you’re not sure which system would work best for you, call Peachtree Service Experts to schedule
+If you still aren’t convinced which system is best for your home, call Peachtree Service Experts to schedule

-a free in-home quote.
-We are happy to answer any and all of your questions to ensure you choose the right option for your home.
+a complimentary in-home quote.
+We are here to answer any and all of your questions to ensure you choose the right option for your home.